 Academic Computing and User Services is a division of University Information Technology (UIT).
 ACUS provides a variety of computing services to the academic community.
 ACUS is located in Sage Hall, Suites 336/338.
 The general telephone number, (940) 565-2324, will connect you to someone at the UIT Helpdesk.
 TDD access is available at 1-800-RELAY-TX.
 Individual staff members can also be contacted directly via office phone or electronic mail.
 ACUS provides the following services to the academic community:

 The Helpdesk provides in-person and telephone consulting services, hands-on instruction, and documentation to student, faculty and staff users of centralized computing and network facilities at UNT.

-The ACS General Access Lab & Adaptive Lab, located in SYMR 104, is part of the campus-wide system of General Access Labs available to all UNT students.
+The ACS Student Computer Lab & Adaptive Lab, located in SYMR 104, is part of the campus-wide system of Student Computer Labs available to all UNT students.
 The mission of this lab is to provide general services to the UNT community with an emphasis on the special features that Academic Computing Services has to offer including helpdesk support and research assistance.
 Additionally the ACS lab is the designated adaptive lab on campus providing state-of-the-art adaptive equipment for those who need it.
 For more information about adaptive services on the UNT campus visit the Office of Disability Accommodation.
 The lab hours usually follow those of the Eagle Commons Library.